maykinmedia/objects-api/docs/installation/config.rst

 ===================================

-Open Objecten can be run as a Docker container or a VPS / dedicated server.
+Open Object can be run as a Docker container or a VPS / dedicated server.
 It relies on other services, such as database and cache backends, which can be configured through environment variables.